todogroup/osposurvey/2020/questions.md

 * Not at all influential
 * Don't know

-34. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization?
+34. Does your organization have a program to reward and recognize open source contributors, inside or outside your organization?
 * Yes
 * No
 * Don't know

 NEW question

-35. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from in-person events to  recruiting and training actvities produced by an open source project, association or foundation?
+35. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from events to recruiting and training actvities produced by an open source project, association or foundation?
 * Very likely
 * Somewhat likely
 * Neutral